 You see, it’s all about the risk to the lender.
 Someone with a good credit history is considered less risky and will be given better loan terms.
 Getting a lower interest rate on any sort of loan (including lines of credit, car financing and mortgages) is incredibly helpful since a lower rate of interest allows you to repay the loan faster and pay less interest over the life of the loan.
 This can elevate you to a stronger financial position.

-Having a strong credit history when you’re young can help you for the rest of your life.
-If you establish good credit when you are young, you’ll be able to buy a car or a house earlier and pay less interest than many of your peers, setting yourself up to be in a strong financial position for many years.
+So a good credit history can be a powerful tool when you’re young.
+If you establish good credit early on, you’ll be able to buy a car or a house at a younger age and pay less interest than many of your peers.
+But how does a young person start to obtain credit?

 Someone with no borrowing history that can prove their creditworthiness will find a secured card is often easier to obtain (and less risky for the lender) than standard credit cards.
 By putting down a small deposit as security to use the card the lender grants you access to a similar, or higher, amount of credit.
 And most secured cards work in exactly the same way as a non-secured card.
 Over time, if you show that you can pay your bills on time, you can build a good credit rating and the card would be converted into a standard credit card.

 Please be aware these secured credit cards are very different from what is known as a prepaid card.
 A prepaid card is actually a pre-loaded gift card that looks exactly like a credit card but can only be used when funds are transferred onto it.
 These cards do not report to the credit bureaus, so they’re not helpful in respect to building a good credit history.
 They’re for convenience only.